JPowell2003/AI_BookRecommender/README.md

 A content-based book recommendation engine built in Python.
 The goal is to recommend similar books using natural language processing techniques and present the results in a simple user interface built with Streamlit.

 ## Project status
-Currently in early development — structure is in place, logic to be implemented.
+Currently in early development.
+The structure is in place, and the logic is to be implemented.

 ## Planned Features